-Rockingham Montessori School has two Upper Primary classrooms: Dugongs and Turtles.
-Each class is led by an experienced, Montessori-trained teacher aided by an education assistant to prepare the learning environment.
+Rockingham Montessori School Upper Primary classrooms are led by an experienced, Montessori-trained teacher aided by an education assistant to prepare the learning environment.

 While the classroom is captivating and intriguing, children must experience first-hand the wider community.
 Maria Montessori developed ‘going out’ to connect children with the outside world.
 A true going-out trip is one that is conceived, planned, organised, executed, and followed up by the child.
 It is an expression of independence and responsibility.

 Montessori on child development from 6 to 12 years

 In the second plane of development, from six to twelve years, the child uses a ‘reasoning mind’ to explore the world with abstract thought and imagination.
 Children in the second plane of development are driven to understand the universe and their place in it and their capacity to assimilate all aspects of culture is boundless.
 Primary School studies include geography, biology, history, language, mathematics in all its branches, science, music, and art.
 Exploration of each area is encouraged through trips outside the classroom to community resources, such as libraries, planetariums, botanical gardens, science centrs, factories, or hospitals.
 This inclusive approach to education fosters a feeling of connectedness to all humanity and encourages their natural desire to make contributions to the world.